patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/breadcrumb/breadcrumb.md

 id: Breadcrumb
 section: components
 ---
-**Breadcrumbs** act as a resource to help users navigate more efficiently and provide context to help users understand where they are in the application hierarchy.
+A **breadcrumb** provides page context to help users navigate more efficiently and understand where they are in the application hierarchy.

 ## Usage